Operation Valuable: Valuable Project/Fiend

 A dozen Albanian émigrés were recruited and taken to Libya to train for a pilot project that would become known as Operation Valuable.
 The MI6, with US Army Colonel "Ace" Miller as a liaison, trained these men in the use of weapons, codes and radio, the techniques of subversion and sabotage.
 They were dropped into the mountains of Mati throughout 1947, but failed to inspire the inhabitants of the region into a larger revolt.
 The operation continued into 1949.
 There were sabotage attempts on the Kuçova oil fields and the copper mines in Rubik but no real success in raising a revolt.
 Then, the US government weighing up the political situation, decided to lend a hand.
-In September 1949, British foreign secretary Ernest Bevin went to Washington, D.C. to discuss Operation Valuable with US government officials.
+In September 1949, Bevin went to Washington, D.C. to discuss Operation Valuable with US government officials.
 The CIA released a report that concluded that "a purely internal Albanian uprising at this time is not indicated, and, if undertaken, would have little chance of success."
 The CIA asserted that the Enver Hoxha regime had a 65,000 man regular army and a security force of 15,000.
 There were intelligence reports that there were 1,500 Soviet "advisers" and 4,000 "technicians" in Albania helping to train the Albanian Army.

 British and US naval officials were concerned that the USSR was building a submarine base at the Karaburun Peninsula near the port of Vlora.
 On 6 September 1949, when NATO met for the first time in Washington, Bevin proposed that "a counter-revolution" be launched in Albania.
 US Secretary of State Dean Acheson was in agreement.
 NATO, established as a defensive military alliance for Western Europe and North America, was now committed to launching offensive covert operations against a sovereign nation in the Balkans.
 The US and UK, joining with their allies, Italy and Greece, agreed to support the overthrow of the Hoxha regime in Albania and to eliminate Soviet influence in the Mediterranean region.
 Bevin wanted to place King Zog on the throne as the leader of Albania once Hoxha was overthrown.